yanli1215/tp/docs/DeveloperGuide.md

 This section explains the instructions on how to test the app manually.
 Testers are advised to use the account "12312@gmail.com" as the UserGuide and DeveloperGuide uses examples from this email account.

-:information_source: **Note:** These instructions only provide a starting point for testers to work on; testers are expected to do more *exploratory* testing.
+**Note:** These instructions only provide a starting point for testers to work on; testers are expected to do more *exploratory* testing.

 ### Launch and shutdown